9 Surprising Student Resources You Didn’t Know Rasmussen University Offered

 Rasmussen University’s own online employment database, JobConnect, is a free, easy-to-use resource that features job postings in campus communities and across the nation.
 It’s also available as an app, so you can search postings anywhere.

 Career Explorer is another part of JobConnect.
 It’s linked to O*Net Online, a career exploration resource hosted by the U.S. Department of Labor.
 Career Explorer allows you to research your field, incorporate keywords into your resume and seek out transferable skills.

-In addition to JobConnect, Rasmussen College students and alumni can utilize LiquidCompass to search for more job openings, primarily in healthcare organizations.
+In addition to JobConnect, Rasmussen University students and alumni can utilize LiquidCompass to search for more job openings, primarily in healthcare organizations.

 OptimalResume also incorporates a mock interview tool where you can record yourself answering questions from a virtual coach.
 You can then send the recording, resumes and cover letters, etc. to a career services advisor, who will review your work and provide feedback.